chefong/8-Puzzle/README.md

 Program completed in 0.00220489501953125 seconds.
 ```
-*Note: some parts of the output are hidden with "..."*.

 ## Search Algorithms
 When running the program, you're given the option to select 3 different options to search by, described below.